jstrong013/ShareFile/Readme.md

+# **Archived Project Warning:** This project is archived
+After zero updates in five years, this respository is being archived.
+If ShareFile offers a free developer subscription, please let me know!
+If that becomes the case, then I would be happy to continue exploring work on this repository!

 # Sharefile PowerShell Scripts
 Scripts in this area are meant to provide Citrix ShareFile Administrators a way to better manage their Citrix Sharefile environment.